feelpp/feelpp/Tutorial/03-UsingExpressions.md

 You want to use as expression `a*x+b*y`, you have to define `a` and `b` as option (either in your code, either in the library).

 then we compute the gradient of `g`  and `f`
-\snippet myexpression.cpp grad
+!CODEFILE "code/myexpression.cpp" grad

 Notice that template argument are given to `grad`  to specify the shape of the
 gradient: in the case of $$\nabla g$$ it is $$1\times2$$ and $$\nabla f$$
 $$2\times 2$$ since we are in 2D.

-then we compute the laplacian of `g`  and `f`
+then we compute the laplacian of `g`  and `f` !CODEFILE "code/myexpression.cpp" laplacian
-\snippet myexpression.cpp laplacian

 then we compute the divergence of `f`
-\snippet myexpression.cpp div
+!CODEFILE "code/myexpression.cpp" div

 and the curl of `f`
-\snippet myexpression.cpp curl
+!CODEFILE "code/myexpression.cpp" curl

-Finally we evaluate these expression at one point given by the option `x`  and `y`
+Finally we evaluate these expression at one point given by the option `x`  and `y` !CODEFILE "code/myexpression.cpp" eval
-\snippet myexpression.cpp eval

 # Some results {#res}